paradigmxyz/reth/bin/reth-bench/README.md

  * Historical sync, which is used to synchronize the chain from genesis to a known finalized block.
 This involves re-executing the entire chain history.
  * Live sync, which is used to synchronize the chain from a finalized block to the current head.
 This involves processing new blocks as they are produced.

-Benchmarking historical sync for reth and clients like reth is fairly easy, because historical sync is a long-running, deterministic process.
+Benchmarking historical sync for reth is fairly easy, because historical sync is a long-running, deterministic process.
 Reth specifically contains the `--debug.tip` argument, which allows for running the historical sync pipeline to a specific block.
 However, reth's historical sync applies optimizations that are not always possible when syncing new blocks.